linuxct/descendant.github.io/_posts/2019-02-07-TwoDotZero.md

 ### Hadrware support updates

-* Synced to latest phh sources plus the following addition:
+* Synced to latest phh sources plus the following addition: <br>
-  Fixed NFC for PRA;
+  Fixed NFC for PRA; <br>
-  Fixed an error that was preventing RIL to work on some Samsung devices;
+  Fixed an error that was preventing RIL to work on some Samsung devices; <br>
-  Fixed Daisy camera on DND error
+  Fixed Daisy camera on DND error <br>

 <hr>